clalancette/pycdlib/docs/README.md

 iso.close()
 ```

-Let's take a closer look at some of this code.
+Let's take a closer look at the code.

 ```
 import StringIO